SkyAPM/cpp2sky/README.md

 tracer->report(std::move(tracing_context));
 ```

-#### Skywalking CDS
+#### Skywalking DCS

-C++ agent implements Skywalking CDS feature it allows to change bootstrap config dynamically from the response of sync request, invoked from this periodically.
+C++ agent implements Skywalking DCS feature it allows to change bootstrap config dynamically from the response of sync request, invoked from this periodically.

 ```cpp
 TracerConfig config;